 Use your creativity to think about how the photographs can be blended in with the design of the site, in 2016 we are seeing some impressive creative direction when it comes to ecommerce design.
 What could you do with your web designer and photographer that can make your website more engaging and your products more appealing?

 7. No social proof

 Unless you’re a household name, people are going to need a bit of reassurance before buying from you.
-The best way to do this is with ‘ social proof ‘, some examples are:
+The best way to do this is with ‘ social proof ‘, like launching a Youtube page and advertising your products on it but be aware that after launching a youtube channel you just have to buy views for starters among other vital steps and the same goes for Instagram too. some examples are:

 - Recent press.
 Use the logos only, it looks cleaner and makes the point, don’t show a full photograph of the page.

 - A big social following.
 If you have a large instagram following, show this.

 - Good old customer testimonials